utsavstha/personal_blog/content/posts/linux-cronjob.md

 | `5 4 * * 6`    | At 04:05 on Sunday.                                       |
 | `0 22 * * 1-5` | At 22:00 on every day-of-week from Monday through Friday. |

-:
-SCHEDULED VALUE: "At 00:05 in August."
-"At 04:05 on Sunday."
-"At 22:00 on every day-of-week from Monday through Friday."

 ---

 It is okay if you are unable to grasp this all at once.
 You can practice and generate cron schedules with the crontab guru.